0no-co/babel-plugin-modular-graphql/README.md

 A small transform plugin to cherry-pick GraphQL modules so you don’t have to.
 Basically [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) for [graphql](https://github.com/graphql/graphql-js).

+This automatically finds the most specific import from the graphql module's files and folders that works across GraphQL.js v14, v15, and v16.

 ## Getting Started

 ```sh